Justin Fields: Personal life

+Fields is a Christian.
 Fields was diagnosed with epilepsy as a freshman in high school.
 His condition was made public during his pre-draft interviews with NFL teams in 2021.
-In high school, Fields had a score of 29 on his ACT and held a 3.9 grade point average.
-Fields also acknowledged in October 2022 that he uses yoga breathing techniques.
-Fields has stated that he maintains a vegan diet.
+In high school, he had a score of 29 on his ACT and held a 3.9 grade point average.
+Fields is a pescetarian.
+His sister Jaiden plays for the Georgia Bulldogs softball team.
+Fields graduated with a degree in consumer and family financial services from Ohio State in May 2023.

-Fields was born to Gina Tobey and Ivant Fields.
-Ivant then married Jo Ann and had two children Jessica and Jaiden.
-Jaiden attends and plays softball at the University of Georgia.